OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 In Schematic Editor I opened the Fab Lab library by clicking on this symbol.

 I wrote ATtiny 412, chose it from the list and clicked **ok**.
-I could drag it around and I placed it a bit to the left by leftclicking on the screen.
+I could drag it around and I placed it on the screen by leftclicking on the screen.
 To add a switch I opened the library again and wrote "Switch

 SMT means that the button should be surface mounted.